-Gold at the Russet South Deposit is hosted within folded and/or boudinaged blue-grey quartz veins similar to those characteristic of the 8 Zone.
-At Russet, however, the veins mostly occur within weakly deformed 10 m-scale wide, planar zones proximal to the northern contact of Russet Lake ultramafic volcanic rocks and on both the hanging and footwalls of a smaller ultramafic sill running parallel to this contact (Figure 7.13: Plan map of Madsen Gold Project mineralized zones projected at 100 m below surface).
+Gold at the Russet South Deposit is hosted within folded and/or boudinaged blue-grey quartz veins that appear to be the same as those characteristic of the 8 Zone.
+At Russet South, the veins mostly occur within weakly deformed 10 m-scale wide, planar zones proximal to the northern contact of Russet Lake ultramafic volcanic rocks and on both the hangingwall and footwall of a smaller ultramafic sill parallel to this contact (Figure 7-13).
 The veins are most commonly hosted within relatively weakly biotite-amphibole altered basalt, though some occur within ultramafic rock and underlying iron formations.
-Despite the chaotic arrangement of individual veins, due to their transposed nature, zones of high vein density, deformation, alteration and gold mineralization can be defined over hundreds of meters of strike length, trending generally broadly sub-parallel or at low angle to stratigraphy which is itself broadly folded about south-plunging D2 folds in the Russet area.
+Despite the complicated arrangement of individual veins, due to their transposed nature, zones of high vein density, deformation, alteration and gold mineralization can be defined over hundreds of meters of strike length, trending generally broadly sub-parallel or at low angle to stratigraphy which is itself broadly folded about south-plunging $D_2$ folds in the Russet area.
 When projected to surface, these zones of high vein density extend over a footprint of approximately 650 m by 650 m, and have been defined to a vertical depth of 200 m.
-Deposit modelling is ongoing for Russet South and a resource estimate is expected in late 2017.